MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Where-Object.md

 This command gets non-core modules that support the Updatable Help feature.
 The command uses the *ListAvailable* parameter of the `Get-Module` cmdlet to get all modules on the computer.
-A pipeline operator (|) sends the modules to the `Where-Object` cmdlet, which gets modules whose names do not begin with Microsoft or PS, and have a value for the **HelpInfoURI** property, which tells Windows PowerShell where to find updated help files for the module.
+A pipeline operator (|) sends the modules to the `Where-Object` cmdlet, which gets modules whose names do not begin with Microsoft or PS, and have a value for the **HelpInfoURI** property, which tells PowerShell where to find updated help files for the module.
 The comparison statements are connected by the **And** logical operator.

 The example uses the script block command format.
 Logical operators, such as **And** and **Or**, are valid only in script blocks.
 You cannot use them in the comparison statement format of a `Where-Object` command.

-- For more information about Windows PowerShell logical operators, see [about_Logical_Operators](./About/about_logical_operators.md).
+- For more information about PowerShell logical operators, see [about_Logical_Operators](./About/about_logical_operators.md).
 - For more information about the Updatable Help feature, see [about_Updatable_Help](./About/about_Updatable_Help.md).

 ## PARAMETERS